Florida State University College of Business: Rovetta Business building

 The college's original building was completed in 1958 at a time when the College of Business enrolled roughly 800 students.
 In 1984, an annex was added, and the entire building was dedicated as the Charles A. Rovetta Business Building.
 At the time, the college enrolled 3,000 students.

-The College of Business is presently located near the new Student Union and across from Bellamy Building (BEL) and the Huge Classroom Building (HCB).
-Housed in Rovetta Business Annex (RBA) and Rovetta Business Building (RBB), the college is located in the northeast section of the main Tallahassee campus, comprising 463 acres.
+The College of Business is presently located across from the Civic Center.

 New building

 In 2018 it was announced that a new 218,392 sqft campus building, Legacy Hall, would be constructed to serve as the new home for the College of Business.
 It will be located next to the Donald L. Tucker Civic Center and be part of the Arena District.
 It will be the largest academic space on FSU's campus with five floors, a central atrium, forum stairs with seating, a 300-seat auditorium, multipurpose event space and a financial trading room.
 Legacy Hall is part of FSU's top legislative priorities, and is currently expected to be completed in the summer of 2025.